European Festivals Fund for Emerging Artists - EFFEA

-The European Festivals Fund for Emerging Artists (EFFEA) is a system that offers emerging artists a platform to develop their career on an international level through festivals.
+The European Festivals Fund for Emerging Artists - EFFEA is an initiative of the European Festivals Association that offers emerging artists a platform to develop their career on an international level through festivals.

 From 1 July 2022 to 30 June 2025